 When validation is complete, you will be redirected to a report on how your cluster performed.

-You can apply Custom Properties to Kubernetes clusters.
+As of Apprenda 8.2.0, you can apply Custom Properties to Kubernetes clusters.
 In previous Platform versions, Custom Properties could only be applied to Pods.
 By adding Custom Properties to clusters, you can use Application Deployment Policies to manage scheduling Kubernetes components that are deployed on the Platform.

 To view Custom Properties assigned to a cluster, click on the down arrow icon next to Edit for the cluster you want to view the properties for and click View Custom Properties.

 You can remove a Kubernetes cluster from your Platform through the Clusters page by clicking on the Remove action on the cluster’s drop-down menu.

 Kubernetes components that are deployed on the cluster will not be undeployed before the cluster is removed from the Platform.
 If you are planning to reuse the cluster, you must manually undeploy or move workloads in the Platform, or delete the namespace after the cluster is removed from the Platform.